NiaDavis/CP_FlashcardApp_L2/README.md

 - [x] User can edit existing flashcard
 - [x] User can add multiple choice answers in the creation screen

-## Flashcard App

 ## LAB 1

 ### App Description
-Completed all of the required steps for the first (1st) lab.
+Completed all of the required & optional steps for the first (1st) lab.

 ### App Walk-though
 ![ezgif com-video-to-gif (3)](https://user-images.githubusercontent.com/14878818/77132481-069dbb00-6a36-11ea-8a74-7cd9283f256c.gif)